 Management is responsible for the other information.
 The other information comprises the information included in the Annual report, but does not include the consolidated financial statements and our auditors' report thereon.
-The Annual report is expected to be made available to us after the date of
+The Annual report is expected to be made available to us after the date of this auditors' report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon